Up to 16 people

 Lets Go!
 Vamos!

-We start our journey very early in the morning, we pick you up at 4:30am from your accommodation and begin our drive along the Callejon de Huaylas Valley, today we are going to drive to the north of Huaraz passing the cities of Carhuaz and Yungay and then through some Andean farming villages and entering into the Huascaran National Park.
-It takes 3 hours to get to the trailhead at Cebollapampa at 3900m.
+We start our journey very early in the morning, we pick you up at 4:30am from your accommodation and begin our drive along the Callejon de Huaylas Valley.
+Today we are going to drive to the north of Huaraz passing the cities of Carhuaz and Yungay and then through some Andean farming villages and entering into the Huascaran National Park.
+It takes 3 hours to get to the trailhead at Cebollapampa at 3,900m/12,795ft.
 We have a good breakfast before starting our hike on a well formed path.

-We can feel the effects of the altitude at this point and for this reason the mother nature has created this flat pampa to give us the time to catch our breath and have a gently walk for 30 minutes to the bottom of the moraine wall before facing our final 40 minutes climb on a zig zag steep path to our final destination Laguna 69 Lake at 4604m/15,104ft.
+We can feel the effects of the altitude at this point and we take advantage of the flat pampa to catch our breath.
+Then we continue to walk for 30 minutes to the bottom of the moraine wall before facing our final 40 minute climb up a steep zig zag path to our final destination: Laguna 69 Lake at 4604m/15,104ft.
 We take time to explore this beautiful lake of the most brilliant blue colour and take plenty of memorable photos.

-The lake is surrounded by the mountains Chacrarju and Pisco which leave reflections on the lake.
+The lake is surrounded by the mountains Chacrarju and Pisco which leave marvelous reflections on the blue lake water.
 On the return walk we look directly towards the mountains Huascaran being the highest tropical mountain in the world, Chopicalqui and Yanapaccha.

 14,927 feet (4,550 meters) above sea level.
 Huaraz, Peru altitude: 10,013 feet (3,052 meters) above sea level.

 This depends on your hiking experience, especially in high altitude.
 While the trail is moderate, there are steep inclines that ascend you to just shy of 15,000 feet.
 (4,550 meters) above sea level.
 Altitude makes this trek difficult.
 To put it into perspective, the northern Everest Basecamp sits at 16,900 feet (5,150 meters).